 After reading this series you will understand how to:

 set up your project;

 design and implement the business layer and expose it to the front-end via RESTful endpoints;

-develop a JSF-based administration interface rapidly using JSF and JBoss Forge;
+develop a HTML5-based administration interface rapidly using JBoss Forge;

 thoroughly test your project using JUnit and Arquillian;